st0rmw1ndz/rmempty/README.md

   Copyright (c) 2024 frosty.

 Options:
-  --version   Show the version and exit.
+  -V, --version  Show the version and exit.
   -h, --help     Show this message and exit.
 ```

 ## Installation